 African American Income

-Although incomes for African Americans have improved significantly since the Civil Rights era, they are still lower then the average Americans.
-For example the median income for Black families is $20 thousand a year less than the American median income.
-As you can see from the chart labeled Family Income 2010 that Black married-couple families make more than twice that of Female householder families.
-This charts also proves that there is a substantial benefit for those in a married-couple family regardless of race or ethnicity.
+Although incomes for African Americans have improved significantly since the Civil Rights era, they are still lower than the national average.
+For example the median income for Black families is $27 thousand a year less than the national median income.
+As you can see from the chart labeled ‘Black Household Income’ that Black married-couple families make more than twice that of Female householder families.
+This charts also indicates that there may be a substantial benefit for those in a married-couple family regardless of race or ethnicity.
 However we must also recognize that an increase in marriages between lower income couples would most likely lower the median income of married couple households which may not eliminate but will reduce such benefit.

 Wages by Education